-9 Early Stage Online Business Challenges (with Solutions)
+10 Early Stage Online Business Challenges (with Solutions)

-Making Customer Friendly Payment or Checkout Process
+Making a Customer Friendly Payment & Checkout Process

 Creating a Single Account for Online and Offline (in-store) Payments

-To tackle the issue, you can make use of the cloud-based tools.
-For example, if you have well-defined accounting software, it can very well integrate properly with popular payment providers and keep track of your invoices.
-Whether you are getting paid in-store or online, you will be able to keep track and reconcile the whole payment process.
+To tackle the issue, you can make use of cloud-based tools.
+For example, if you have well-defined accounting software, you can integrate it with popular payment providers and keep track of your invoices.
+Whether you are getting paid in-store or online, you will be able to keep track of and organize the whole payment process.
 This will also help you immensely while calculating taxes.

-Concerns Related to the Privacy and Security
+Privacy and Security

 Web privacy and security concerns are also a problem for an eCommerce store.
-The online businesses are more vulnerable to the frauds and crimes than offline stores.
+Online businesses are more vulnerable to fraud and invisible crimes than offline stores.

-Building Customer’s Loyalty
+Building Customer Loyalty

-Handling Product Returns with Maturity and Return Policy
+Handling Product Returns Efficiently and Return Policy

 Disrupting New Markets for Business Growth

 To add more numbers to your target audience count, you need to dive into newer markets and sectors.
-This is one of the best benefits of an online business that it allows you to serve customers on a global scale.
+This is one of the best benefits of an online business that allows you to serve customers on a global scale.
 However, you have to upgrade and tailor your products to cater to international customers.

 Limitations of Online Business Models

 But that doesn’t mean you can’t have a website for such businesses.
 Even in these scenarios, people do online research about the products they wish to buy offline.
-You need to help your target audience in their research work with your website which may influence them buying the same product from you offline.
+You need to help your target audience in their research work with your website, which may influence them buying the same product from you offline.